motedon/vuzinski.me/content/Updates.md

 The tables that shows the recent stuff on the index page:
 The links don't work, what the fuck,
 ## Personal Updates:
+##### 10.10.2024 19:42
+Doubting whether or not writing/creating this page is worth it.
+I barely write.
+I do have thoughts but I just vomit it out there, It's nothing that I feel is significant, product like, worthwhile. will see... *might delete later*
 ##### **19.09.2024 01:18**
 Hopefully writings should start pouring like an alcoholic pouring a drink.